-If you are unsure how to grab your application ids, just go to the Google Play Store and Apple Itunes store – search for your app in each of them and copy these items from the URL:
+If you are unsure how to grab your application IDs, just go to the Google Play and Apple ITunes stores — search for your app in each of them and copy these items from the URL:

-Now that the landing page has the widget on it, it’s time to integrate the iOS and Android SDKs to retrieve the identity of the phone number in your app.
+Now that the landing page has the widget on it, it’s time to integrate the iOS and Android software developer kits (SDKs) to retrieve the identity of the phone number in your app.
 If all you are looking for is just to send the text to the user without verification you can skip this step, but if you are looking to receive verified users in your app, follow these steps to integrate the SDK into your iOS app.